zach-the/for-rachel/for-rachel.md

 ##### A Note on Flaws
 Something my Dad said to me, that I think a lot about is this: "Every one has flaws.
 It's just a matter of finding someone whose flaws you can live with."
 I would encourage you to think honestly about what flaws and shortcomings I have, and to ask yourself if are things that you're okay with.
 If you'd like, we can talk about my problems in a more open and up-front way later, but I feel like I've brought most of the major red flags that I might have, and some of my smaller weaknesses up with you by now.
 ##### Loyalty and Commitment
-I can understand what your roomate is saying about you dating other guys and basically being in a relationship with me and whatnot, but at the same time, there was a pretty clear agreement that we had both negotiated and agreed to, and I feel like most of that was because we both understood the [essence of the dilemma]{#My Take on the Essence of the Dilemma}.
+I can understand what your roomate is saying about you dating other guys and basically being in a relationship with me and whatnot, but at the same time, there was a pretty clear agreement that we had both negotiated and agreed to, and I feel like most of that was because we both understood the stakes of what a relationship with me would mean for you, from the beginning.

+The absolute last thing that I want you to do is to get yourself into a situation where you feel trapped because you can't do what these two sentences talk about:
+- maybe somebody else, so maybe not him
+- probably nobody else, so probably him

+It's my hope that the basis of your decision for **whoever** you decide to get into relationships with are as follows...
+- him, so definitely nobody else

+...and that your basis for ending those relationships is:
+- not him, so definitely somebody else.

 ### Final Notes from Zach
 - consider the other dude